IshwarBhat/Soccer-Data-Analysis/README.md

 # Soccer-Data-Analysis
-Try to gain some interesting insights from Kaggle's European Soccer Database
+Trying to gain some interesting insights from Kaggle's European Soccer Database